EJP1/bookis-api/README.md

 ## Important

-The client uses a hardcoded access token for the specific dropbox account.
+The client uses a hardcoded access token (found in src/clients/dropbox) for the specific dropbox account.
 __This may be invalidated by the time you test this, if so contact the author to generate new token.__